wolfgangasdf/iqp-book/ad-wkb.md

 `[slide]`

 The WKB method named after Wentzel, Kramers and Brillouin is a very useful method to calculate localized (bound) states and tunneling through potential barriers.
-We want to calculate what happens to a quantum wave incident from the left for this case:
+We want to calculate what happens to a quantum wave incident from the left for the case shown in the figure.

+A quantum wave is incident on a potential barrier described by $V(x)$.
+For an incident quantum wave with energy $E$ and amplitude $A$, we want to calculate the coefficients for the reflected ($B$) and transmitted ($F$) wave.

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]